 Developing and extending the offer

 After completing the recruitment and selection process, identifying the final candidate, and checking references, the hiring manager may extend a conditional offer of employment.
-A conditional offer of employment is a job offer contingent on the satisfactory completion of a criminal history conviction background check and sexual misconduct declaration and includes:
+A conditional offer of employment is a job offer contingent on the satisfactory completion of a criminal history conviction background check, sexual misconduct declaration, and sexual misconduct reference check and includes:

 - Start date